Our team is here to help you in a safe and caring environment with the challenges of life

 tinsleypou@liveoakcounselingcenter.org

-Tinsley is a Licensed Professional Counselor-Associate with a school counseling background.
 Tinsley received an Educational Specialist degree in counseling at the University of South Carolina.
 While at USC, Tinsley was specially trained in play therapy, earning a Certificate of Graduate Study in Play Therapy.

-Tinsley believes every child is inherently capable, resilient, and worthy of being understood.
-Guided by the belief that behavior is communication, she works closely with families to uncover the needs behind a child’s actions to nurture their strengths.
-She sees each child as an individual with a unique story and emphasizes connection, trust and play as essential elements of healing and growth.
-At the heart of Tinsley’s work is the understanding that when children and teens feel seen, heard, and valued, they thrive.
+Tinsley believes every individual is inherently capable, resilient, and worthy of being understood.
+Guided by the belief that behavior is communication, she works closely with her clients to uncover their needs and nurture their strengths.
+She sees each of her clients as an

 Susan Yelverton